Mohdaqib18/linkedin_autoconnect_chrome_extension/README.md

 #Install
-1. Download linkedin-autoconnect-chrome-extension.zip from the latest release of LinkedIn AutoConnect and unzip it.<br/>
+1. Download linkedin-autoconnect-chrome-extension.zip from the latest release of LinkedIn AutoConnect and unzip it.<br/><br/>
-2. Google to google chrome browser settings by clicking 3 dots on the toolbar -> settings, then click on extensions or just type chrome://extensions on your address bar and hit Enter.<br/>
+2. Google to google chrome browser settings by clicking 3 dots on the toolbar -> settings, then click on extensions or just type chrome://extensions on your address bar and hit Enter.<br/><br/>
-3.Now you're on chrome extensions page, toogle the Developer mode on on upper right corner of the page.<br/>
+3.Now you're on chrome extensions page, toogle the Developer mode on on upper right corner of the page.<br/><br/>

-4.Now click on the load unpacked button.  <br/>
+4.Now click on the load unpacked button.<br/><br/>
-5.Browse to the unzipped extension folder i.e root directory of manifest.json file, select it and click 'Open'.<br/>
+5.Browse to the unzipped extension folder i.e root directory of manifest.json file, select it and click 'Open'.<br/><br/>
-6.The extension  LinkedIn Autoconnect would now appear on the extension page, you can pin the extension by clicking the puzzle icon and then click pin icon.<br/>
+6.The extension  LinkedIn Autoconnect would now appear on the extension page, you can pin the extension by clicking the puzzle icon and then click pin icon.<br/><br/>
-7.Now you can use the extension by clicking on it, which in case you are on any website url would show popup display search people on LinkedIn button, clicking on which would Open a new tab navigation to linkedIn search people url.<br/>
+7.Now you can use the extension by clicking on it, which in case you are on any website url would show popup display search people on LinkedIn button, clicking on which would Open a new tab navigation to linkedIn search people url.<br/><br/>
-8.As you navigate to linkedIn search people url, clicking on the extension now would show different popup showing start connecting button, click on start connecting button to start sending connection request automatically.<br/>
+8.As you navigate to linkedIn search people url, clicking on the extension now would show different popup showing start connecting button, click on start connecting button to start sending connection request automatically.<br/><br/>

 Note: Try reloading the linkedIn search page in case Startbutton doesn't start sending request.